DmiObi/Machine-Learning/Similarity-Algorithms/README.md

-Objectives:
+##About the project

-• Gain experience with machine learning using similarity models kNN and Decision Trees
+• Learned similarity models such as kNN and Decision Trees
-• Gain experience with clustering methods kMeans, hierarchical clustering
+• Gained experience with clustering methods kMeans, hierarchical clustering
-• Gain experience with dimensionality reduction techniques LDA and PCA
+• Used dimensionality reduction techniques LDA and PCA